adamjhc/stream-vertex-cover/dissertation/report/report.md

 **Parameterized complexity**: A branch of computational complexity theory that focusses on classifying computational problems according to their inherent difficulty with respect to multiple parameters of the input or output.
 The complexity of the problem is then measured as a function of those parameters.
 The vertex cover problem is fixed-parameter tractable, meaning that, while it may be NP-complete in terms of the input size only, it is polynomial in the output of a vertex cover size $k$.

+**Parameterized Vertex Cover**:

 **Streaming Algorithms**: We now live in a world where data is the most valuable resource.
 Given such, it's no surprise that we're drowning in it.
 Datasets have become larger than what we can store on hard drives.
 The solution is to not store the dataset.
 Simply stream it as one item at a time.
 Streaming algorithms have been developed to handle this, being able to gather information while having access to a limited amount of memory.

 ### Branching

+> Talk about the non-streaming branching algorithm?

 ![](../images/2^k-pass-bst.jpg)

 ### Kernelization

+> Talk about the non-streaming kernel?

 ![](../images/1-pass.jpg)

 ## Literature Review

+> - Parameterized Streaming Algorithms for Vertex Cover, 2014
+> - Towards a Theory of Parameterized Streaming Algorithms, 2019
+>
+> 1. **Search** for relevant literature
+> 2. **Evaluate** sources
+> 3. **Identify** themes, debates and gaps
+> 4. **Outline** the structure
+> 5. **Write** your literature review
+>
+> A good literature review doesn’t just summarise sources – it analyses, synthesises, and critically evaluates to give a clear picture of the state of knowledge on the subject.

 ## Method

 > - What are you doing?
 > - How are you doing it?
 > - Why are you doing it this way?

+In researching for this paper, more often than not we found that, while the core concepts weren't too difficult to get our heads around, the higher level explanations would often go right over our heads.

+Our work here covers three areas which we think would increase accessibility into the field.

+1. As with any widely adopted algorithm, clear explanation of how the algorithm works in practice is essential.
+This includes efforts to visualise the algorithms in action.
+As with most state-of-the-art research it takes many years of studying to even be able to understand what the papers are talking about, let alone being able to understand the pseudocode that is provided.
+2. Practical evidence of performance of the algorithms.
+While Big-O notation is a good indicator of runtime and memory performance, those only refer to average performance which few, if any, datasets will fit.
+Seeing whether your problem area is suitable to have a specific algorithm applied to it is crucial.
+3. Aid in choosing the correct tools.
+There exist many tools and platforms nowadays for the development of streaming systems.
+As with many modern tooling, each have their fair share of buzzwords and jargon most are forced to wade through before fully understanding what a tools function even is.

 Python is good.
 Wide adoption in data science so has many tools in big data.
 Also, more importantly, used for many streaming applications in the Apache line-up.